John Reese (Person of Interest): Activities with Harold Finch

 Reese accepts Finch's offer and begins following Diane Hansen, an assistant district attorney.
 Finch takes Reese to his hidden workplace, a disused library Finch bought via a bank he controls.
-As they work together, Reese teaches Finch about his strategies, and becomes increasingly curious about who Finch is, fueled by Finch's insistence he's a very private person.
-Furnished with six cover identities and funds, Reese sees Finch's lengthy list for the first time; social security numbers the origin of which Finch refuses to divulge.
-As Reese undertakes his investigation, he and Finch establish their working model: Reese in the field and Finch on the computer continuously connected by cell phone and ear bud as each report to the other.
+As they work together, Reese teaches Finch about his strategies and becomes increasingly curious about who Finch is fueled by his insistence he's a very private person.
+Equipped with six cover identities and funds, Reese sees Finch's lengthy list for the first time; social security numbers the origin of which Finch refuses to divulge.
+As Reese undertakes his investigation, he and Finch establish their working model: Reese in the field and Finch on the computer continuously connected by cell phone and ear bud as they report to each other.

-Reese's curiosity about Finch grows, and he makes little effort to hide the fact he is gathering information about Finch.
+Reese's curiosity about Finch grows and he makes little effort to hide the fact he is gathering information about Finch.
 As their first case progresses, Reese discovers corrupt police are involved, and realizes he's in a more complex situation than he expected.
 He presses Finch for more details about where he gets his information.
-They walk through a park and Reese listens as Finch tells him about the Machine, his role in its development, and how it creates the relevant and irrelevant lists.
-With more information, and an additional identity, NYPD Detective Stills, stolen from one of the corrupt cops, he continues with the case.
-Once it is closed, and having enlisted the reluctant assistance of Detective Lionel Fusco, Reese commits to working with Finch.
+They walk through a park and Reese listens as Finch tells him about a complex computer called "the Machine", his role in its development and how it creates the relevant and irrelevant lists to find potential criminals.
+With more information and a stolen identity based on a badge taken from NYPD Detective Stills, a corrupt cop whom he killed in action.
+Once the case is closed and having enlisted the reluctant assistance of Detective Lionel Fusco, Reese now fully commits to working with Finch.

 Over time, Reese and Finch come to trust one another, and then gradually become friends.
 Finch generally refers to Reese as Mr. Reese, using his first name only when concerned.
 Reese continues to gather bits of information about Finch, eventually discovering, he, too has experienced a loss similar to Reese's own.
 While helping a doctor determined to avenge her sister, Reese begins to question his own life, and his relationship to violence, realizing he can make a choice to kill or not to kill.
 As he does, he grows increasingly grateful to Finch, both for saving his life, and for being his friend.
 Finch is more reserved, but spares no cost or effort to save Reese's life when he is shot by a CIA sniper.
-Later, Finch returns Reese's regard by giving him a loft overlooking a park Reese visits as a birthday gift.
+Later, Finch returns Reese's regard by giving him as a birthday gift a loft overlooking a park Reese visits.
 As their friendship evolves, Reese becomes increasingly protective of Finch, particularly following Finch's kidnapping by Root.
 He gives Finch his dog Bear as a companion, but also as a means to protect Finch when he's not around.
 Reese even refused to believe the worst of Finch when Shaw made aspersions against him.
+When Reese introduces Shaw to "the Machine", she deduces the complex computer is an AI, which Reese concludes is correct.